Liam-Griffiths/frost-ogre/README.md

 Frost-Ogre
 ==========

-Cross-platform game framework, using the ogre graphics engine built on SDL, implementing XML based prefabs and eventually a Lua based scripting api.
+Cross-platform game framework, using the ogre graphics engine built on SDL, implementing XML based prefabs and eventually a Lua based scripting API.

 Status
 ==========